Offering 4 day and Custom Tours

 What is the usual group size?

-Our usual group size is between 9 and 11 people, which keeps our tours small and intimate.
+Our usual group size is up to 11 people, which keeps our tours small and intimate.
 With some notice though we can put custom tours together for group of up to 30.

 Custom groups of 6 – 30 people.